-Senators backed Lew in a 71-26 vote, with the nominee capturing all of the chamber's 53 Democrats.
+Senators backed Lew with a 71-26 vote.
+All of the chamber's 53 Democrats voted for him.
 Some Republicans had expressed misgivings about Lew's perks from previous employers Citigroup and New York University.

 Lew's most pressing task will be to find a compromise to lessen the economic blow from $85 billion in government spending cuts that are set to kick in on Friday.